 Smart Growth & Regional Collaboration

+Industrialization followed the rail lines that were constructed on either side of the area by the mid-19th century.
+The river was channelized, and its tributaries were buried underground.
 Since 2017, three studies have been conducted by the City of Malden which have all identified the Malden River as a place with the potential for increased public access.
 These studies are:

 - Commercial Street Corridor Framework Plan, 2018

 - Malden Open Space and Recreation Plan, 2017

 For more information about the project, contact Arts & Culture Director Annis Sengupta at email@example.com.